 - At the end of the trial, 25 TZIELD-treated patients did not have a Stage 3 autoimmune T1D diagnosis vs 9 with placebo2

-Adapted from TZIELD (teplizumab) UK SmPC.
-2025.1
+Adapted from TZIELD (teplizumab) UK SmPC.1

-The safety profile of TZIELD has been evaluated in a pool of adult and paediatric patients across five controlled clinical studies, four in Stage 3 T1D (unapproved population) and one in Stage 2 T1D||1
+The safety profile of TZIELD has been evaluated in a pool of adult and paediatric patients across five controlled clinical studies1

-Lymphopenia, leukopenia, neutropenia, decreased blood bicarbonate, and rash were the most frequently reported adverse reactions, which occurred at a higher frequency in the TZIELD group compared to the control group.||1 Please see the table below for further adverse reactions.
+Lymphopenia, leukopenia, neutropenia, decreased blood bicarbonate, and rash were the most frequently reported adverse reactions, which occurred at a higher frequency in the TZIELD group compared to the control group.1 Please see the table below for further adverse reactions.

 No drug interaction studies have been performed.1